abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 **Other fun async things to consider**

-It would be fun to talk about things here like threading in Linux and interprocess communication, or how JavaScript has a single-threaded event loop, but Node is multi-threaded thanks to the C++ worker queue, and Node handles CPU-bound versus IO-bound processes differently by either sending them into the async worker queue or not, and all sorts of fun operating systems concepts and queueing algorithms.
+It would be fun to talk about things here like threading in Linux and interprocess communication, or how JavaScript has a single-threaded event loop, but Node is multi-threaded thanks to the C++ worker queue; we could talk about IO-Bound versus CPU-Bound processes and how Node is similar to Linux/OS development, and all sorts of fun operating systems concepts and queueing algorithms.
 Perhaps in a future blog post.
+For now, it's great to know that these skills are polymath, transferable skills!

 > "**Synchronous:**" occurring at the same time
 - [definition](http://www.dictionary.com/browse/synchronous)